Use SLEAP on the SWC HPC cluster#

 • The -i stands for ‘interactive’

-Taken together, the above command will start an interactive bash terminal session on a node of the ‘fast’ partition, equipped with 1 GPU.
+Taken together, the above command will start an interactive bash terminal session on a node of the ‘gpu’ partition, equipped with 1 GPU card.

 First, let’s verify that you are indeed on a node equipped with a functional GPU, by typing nvidia-smi: